gjbex/Scientific-C-plus-plus/source-code/Assembler/CalcSum/README.md

   1. `calc_sum_function.nsm`: assembly implementation that is 7 % faster.
   1. `calc.cpp`: C++ program that uses the assembly function.
   1. `timing.cpp`: C++ program that times the assembly function.
-  1. `Makefile`: make file to build the applications.
+  1. `CMakeLists.txt`: CMake configuration file to build the applications.

 ## How to use it?